 In the City of San Diego, ADU’s & JADU’s, also called companion units and junior companion units.
 The term refers to an accessory residential structure located on the same lot as an existing single-family home.
 Both ADU’s and JADU’s serve similar purposes but have key differences in size and amenity requirements.

 Companion units are independent residential dwelling units that are self-contained and typically come in one of three forms: detached, attached, or a repurposed existing space.
 A detached companion unit allows for the most additional space, up to 1,200 SF, whereas a companion unit that is attached or built within a repurposed space cannot be more than 50% of the square footage of the existing home up to 1,200 square feet.
-All three types of companion units must provide permanent provisions for living, sleeping, eating, cooking, and sanitation that are entirely independent of the primary residence.
+All three types of companion units must provide permanent provisions for living, sleeping, eating, cooking, and sanitation that are entirely indr pendent of the primary residence.
 The unit needs to have it’s own entrance and cannot have direct access to the existing home - meaning that an attached or repurposed unit can not have a door or entry point into the primary residence.
 The primary dwelling on the property with a companion unit does not need to be owner occupied, making this an ideal accessory dwelling for a rental property.

 In comparison, junior companion units are accessory structures 500 SF or less that are built within the existing square footage of the current single-family home.
 Junior units require their own exterior entrance AND an interior connection to the main living area.
 There are more restrictions on the kitchen amenities allowed within a junior unit than in a detached companion unit, and it does not need it’s own bathroom.
-Either the junior unit or the primary dwelling must be owner occupied, and neither can be rented for any period less than 30 days.
+Either the junior unit or the primary dwelling must be owner-occupied, and neither can be rented for any period less than 30 days.
 The most common requests we get for junior unit/space conversions are from clients looking to turn their garage into an attached living quarters or office space with a small kitchenette and a bathroom.

 Only one companion unit or junior unit is allowed on a premises and may not be sold separately from the primary dwelling unit.
 However, if you add a companion unit to your property you may still be allowed a non-habitable structure (e.g., a shed or garage) depending on the size and condition of your property.
-The building requirements and permitting for companion units varies slightly across the different cities and principalities within San Diego County.
-The information we have provided here is predominantly based on information from the City of San Diego.
-Please see their companion unit handbook for more specific information:
+The building requirements and permitting for companion units vary slightly across the different cities and principalities within San Diego County.
+The information we have provided here is predominantly based on information from The City of San Diego.
+Please see their companion unit handbook for more specific information.

 Here are 5 things to consider when